ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 The synchronization concern can be modularized with a general-purpose aspect language, such as [AspectJ](https://eclipse.org/aspectj).
 However, since AspectJ is an extension to Java, most of oVirt developers would need to know additional programming language which puts the cost-effectiveness of this approach into question.

 ## ovirt-sync: Aspect Language for Synchronization in oVirt
-Application-specific aspect language can improve the modularization of crosscutting-concern (unlike DSL) and improve the cost-effectiveness of using the language (vs. general-purpose aspect language.
+Application-specific aspect language can improve the modularization of crosscutting-concern (unlike DSL) and improve the cost-effectiveness of using the language (vs. general-purpose aspect language).

 The following video shows part of the configuration of an application-specific aspect language for the synchronization problem in oVirt, called ovirt-sync, using the [Xtext](https://eclipse.org/Xtext) language workbench.
 The grammar of the language is defined in Locks.xtext file and the transformation of an aspect written in ovirt-sync into an aspect in AspectJ is defined in LocksGenerator.xtend.
 The last part of the video shows an aspect written in ovirt-sync (locks.ovirt) and the AspectJ aspect it generates (Locks.aj).